From our Chairman

 I’m excited to share with you my passion for our department and our commitment to excellence in urologic care.
-University of Florida Department of Urology has earned the reputation as one of the leading urology programs in the United States.
 In keeping with UF Health’s mission, we remain committed to providing outstanding patient care, conducting innovative research and training tomorrow’s leaders.

 With over a 60 year history, UF Urology provides a multidisciplinary approach to some of the most challenging urologic disorders by combining the expertise of physicians from many specialties within UF Health, all with the common goal of providing the best patient-centered care.